flynncostello/BusiHealth-RPData/windows_setup.md

 cd %USERPROFILE%\Desktop\BusiHealth-RPData
 ```

+## Step 4.5: Install Python
+Go to windows app store an install python 3.10 (DON'T NEED TO DO AS THE BUILD SCRIPT INSTALLS IT)

 ## Step 5: Run the Setup Script
 ```
 build_local_windows.bat
 ```

+* Now you can go into the folder and double click the run_app.bat --> Will open in chrome

 During this process:
 - You may see several windows pop up as Python and Chrome are installed